ceflynn/Movie-Recommendation-System/README.md

-# Movie Reccomendation System
+# Netflix New User Movie Reccomendation System

 ## Overview
-Flatiron School Data Science Phase 4 project.  .
+Flatiron School Data Science Phase 4 project Reccomendation Systems.

 ## Business Problem
+Netflix is looking to improve their reccomendation system for new users.
+As part of a new trial membership program Netflix is looking to maximize their customer retention by providing the best possible reccomendations as possible.

 ## Data Used
-data from the following sources can be found in the 'data' folder
+data from MovieLens can be found in the 'data' folder
+* movies.csv
+* ratings.csv
+* tags.csv
+* links.csv

 ## Model Evaluation